JIAR-CAP/intro-to-github/README.md

 A Git repo is basically a folder on your disk.
 Git can track changes inside this folder and allows you to manually build a history of changes.

-The data/information required to implement this is located in a hidden directory at the root of the folder called `.git/`.
+The data required to implement this functionality is located in a hidden directory at the root of the repo called `.git/`.

 The Git application exposes a bunch of commands you can run via a terminal interface (or command-line interface, CLI).
 These commands read from and write to the aforementioned `.git/` folder.